Privacy Virtual Cards

 8. Confirm your decision to cancel by tapping the End on (date) button.

 After you complete the steps described above, you will receive an email confirming the cancellation of your subscription.
-Your Amazon Prime membership will officially end when your current paid period expires.
+Note that if you’re canceling your Amazon Prime membership, it doesn’t end immediately—it will officially close when your current paid period expires.

 Does Amazon Prime Offer Refunds for Canceled Subscriptions?